Our style of MUN

 This leads to resolutions being subject to a higher level of scrutiny than with traditional MUN.

 The committee will probably form into blocs behind particular resolutions.
-Merging two or three times over the course of the conference will be required to secure enough votes.
+Merging two or three times over the course of the conference will be required to secure consensus.

 Lobby when you want